zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

   * +1 heart with every villager
   * JojaDash
   * Iridium Swag Bag
-  * Pride of the Valley: A month-long buff that adds +2 to all skills and attack/defense, +0.5 move speed and +1 Luck
+  * Pride of the Valley: A buff that lasts the entire month.
+Adds +2 to all skills and attack/defense, +0.5 move speed and +1 Luck

 ### Installation Instruction
 * Download and install SMAPI, Content Patcher, [SpaceCore](https://www.nexusmods.com/stardewvalley/mods/1348) and [StardewUI](https://www.nexusmods.com/stardewvalley/mods/28870).
 * Then unzip this mod into the Mods folder as usual.
 * This mod is safe to install mid-save!
 If installed mid-save:
-  * Every existing item will be fresh, only spoiling on sleeping.
+  * Every existing item will be fresh, only becoming stale on sleeping the next day.
 You can exploit this by immediately dumping your fridges and make big bucks, so I'll gently request that you don't ;)
-  * The competition mail will immediately enter your mailbox if your farm meets the requirements, which does make completing it harder if you receive it near the mid or end of season.
+  * The competition immediately start if your farm meets the requirements, which does make completing it very hard if you receive it near the middle or end of season.
 Future competitions should properly start on a season's second day.
 * OPTIONAL: If starting a new save, also highly recommend setting profit margin to a lower value, since this mod does increase the amount of money you can make.
-* This mod is safe to uninstall; all fresh and stale items will revert to being regular items and their regular prices, and other items added by this mod will become error items and can be trashed..
+* This mod is safe to uninstall; all fresh and stale items will revert to being regular items and have regular prices, and other items added by this mod will become error items that can be trashed.
 The farm competition order might still linger harmlessly though, and will do nothing once expiring at the end of the month.

-MOD COMPATIBILITY: This mod should be fully compatible with other mods, with any interactions noted below:
+MOD COMPATIBILITY: This mod should be fully compatible with other mods, with special interactions noted below:
-* Cornucopia: Recommended; this mod's competition categories are adjusted depending on what's installed:
+* Cornucopia: This mod's competition categories are adjusted depending on what's installed:
   * If More Crops is installed, the veggies and fruits category will have their max individual threshold lowered to 100.
 Gotta make use of all those added crops!
-  * If More Flowers installed, the flowers category will have their threshold lowered to 100, and the required points bumped up to 800.
+  * If More Flowers is installed, the flowers category will have their threshold lowered to 100, and the required points bumped up to 800.
 Veggies and fruits will also have their max points lowered to 800 to compensate.
-* Wildflour Atelier Goods (2.0 only): Also recommended; this mod will make the Artisan category slightly harder!
+* Wildflour Atelier Goods: This mod will make the Artisan category slightly harder with WAG installed!
+Better make use of all the artisan goods!
+* Inflorescence: This mod will disable the Flowers category since Inflorescence has its own flower competition.
 * Ferngill Simple Economy: Works well together, the two mod's sell price modifier will stack.
 * Spoilage: Works fine, spoilage should take over spoiling non-fresh items.
 * Machines Copy Quality and other similar "copy quality mods": Fully